ietf-wg-cellar/flac-specification/flac.md

 - **Muxing**: short for multiplexing, combining several streams or files into a single stream or file.
 In the context of this document, muxing more specifically refers to embedding a FLAC stream in a container as described in (#container-mappings).

+- **Fixed predictor**: a linear predictor in which the model parameters are the same across all FLAC files, and thus do not need to be stored.

+- **Predictor order**: the number of past samples that a predictor uses.
+For example, a 4th order predictor uses the 4 samples directly preceding a certain sample to predict it.
+In FLAC, samples used in a predictor are always consecutive, and are always the samples directly before the sample that is being predicted.

+- **Residual**: The audio signal that remains after a predictor has been subtracted from a subblock.
+If the predictor has been able to remove redundancy from the signal, the samples of the remaining signal (the **residual samples**) will have, on average, a smaller numerical value than the original signal.

+- **Rice code**: A variable-length code (see [@VarLengthCode]) that compresses data by making use of the observation that, after using an effective predictor, most residual samples are closer to zero than the original samples, while still allowing for a small part of the samples to be much larger.

 <reference anchor="LinearPrediction" target="https://en.wikipedia.org/wiki/Linear_prediction">
   <front>
     <title>Linear prediction - Wikipedia</title>